VertebrateResequencing/wr/.docs/reliable4/prod-validation-260827.md

 ### How to settle it

-**Cheapest first, and it may be free:** the `archive-rate` gate in the wrdev.sh sweep measures the archive path in-process against a big DB with no backup involved.
-If it reproduces ~12-14/s, candidate 2 is confirmed without touching production.
+The in-process route has now been taken and did not settle it - it eliminated two candidates rather than confirming one (above). **The remaining question is production-only**, so measure there:

-**If that is inconclusive:** restart the manager with `WR_PPROF_ADDR`, raise the limit again, and capture CPU + mutex + block profiles during saturation.
-The discriminating question is where the archive goroutines actually sit - `fdatasync`/NFS write (candidate 1 or 2), freelist/spill CPU (candidate 3), or waiting on `db.rwlock` (candidate 2).
-That is a direct read rather than an inference.
+1. **Restart with `WR_PPROF_ADDR` and raise the limit again.** Recovery is now 36 s, so a restart is cheap.
+Capture CPU + mutex + block profiles during saturation.
+   The discriminating question is where the archive goroutines sit: `fdatasync`/NFS write, versus freelist/spill CPU, versus waiting on `db.rwlock`.
+2. **In the same run, correlate archive latency against backup progress.** Sample `db_bk.tmp`'s size every couple of seconds and line the copy windows up against the manager log's slow-request timestamps. **If latency falls in the gaps between copies, candidate 1 is confirmed directly** - and that needs no profile at all, just sampling during the run.
+This could not be done retroactively for the 07:58-08:08 test because only the current `db_bk.tmp` is observable.
+3. **The decisive config experiment, if a filesystem is available:** point the backup at a *different* filesystem (the `report-storm-lsf` mode already supports this idea via `WR_RS_BKDIR`, "back up to a separate filesystem so it can't starve the DB's I/O").
+If the ceiling moves, candidate 1 is proven and Part C is the fix.
+If it does not, the cause is the big DB on NFS, and the lever is compaction cadence rather than copy pacing.

 **Observer-effect warning:** pprof sampling on this manager perturbs what it measures.
 Use the sampling tiers recorded in the prod-profiling notes rather than